Written by Greg Ellifritz

 It’s fine to get to a position of safety, but don’t flee from the scene of a shooting or after you draw your weapon.

 I’m glad this story has a happy ending.
 I’m also glad that the CCW permit holder tried to stop what he thought was a violent crime in progress.
-We need more people with his courage and conviction.
-Let’s use this story as a way to improve all of our tactics and training so that more criminals are apprehended and fewer people are mistakenly shot.
+Let’s use this story as a way to improve all of our tactics and training so that more criminals are apprehended and fewer good guys are mistakenly shot.

-This article appears in the Nov/Dec 2013 issue of Concealed Carry Magazine.
+This article originally appeared in the Nov/Dec 2013 issue of Concealed Carry Magazine.

 If you would like to read more articles like this, please sign up for my email updates.